-Table 6-1 Typical Lamphead Maintenance Schedule
+Typical Lamphead Maintenance Schedule

-Component Maintenance Guidelines Replace component UV Bulb Bulbs are warranted for a specific number of hours when operating under the manufacturer specifications (hours vary with differing bulbs).
-Depending on your application, some installations may provide acceptable curing well beyond the warranty. as needed NOTE: Do not touch or handle the bulb with bare hands.
+Component Component Maintenance Guidelines UV Bulb Bulbs are warranted for a specific number of hours when operating under the manufacturer specifications (hours vary with differing bulbs).
+Depending on your application, some installations may provide acceptable curing well beyond the warranty.
+As needed OV Buib NOTE: Do not touch or handle the bulb with bare hands.
 Wear clean latex or nitrile gloves.
 Clean the bulbs with isopropyl alcohol and a clean lint-free cloth or tissue to remove any fingerprints or other contamination.
-Magnetrons The magnetrons are warranted for a specific number of hours when operating under the manufacturer specifications.
-Each application will be different and, in many cases, the magnetron life will last well beyond the warranty. as needed Screen The screen should be free of all debris such as cured material, lint, dust or anything that might impede cooling or UV transmittance. as needed Do not use damaged screens.
+As needed.
+Magnetrons The magnetrons are limited life items and warranted for a specific number of hours when operating under the manufacturer specifications.
+Each application will be different and, in many cases, the magnetron life will last well beyond the warranty.
+As needed.
+Screen The screen should be free of all debris such as cured material, lint, dust or anything that might impede cooling or UV transmittance.
+Do not use damaged screens.
 This can result in RF radiation leakage.
-Reflectors DO NOT USE A CLEANING SOLUTION THAT CONTAINS AMMONIA.
+As needed.
+DO NOT USE A CLEANING SOLUTION THAT CONTAINS AMMONIA.
 Never use any abrasive media to clean the reflectors.
 This will damage the reflector surface.
-Reflector surfaces should be cleaned as needed (more frequently in dirty environments) and at every bulb change.
+Reflectors Reflector surfaces should be cleaned as needed (more frequently in dirty environments) and at every bulb change.
 Wipe the reflector surface and the cavity with a clean, lint-free cloth dipped in a suitable solvent such as isopropyl alcohol.
 No residue should be left on the reflector surface.
-Do not touch reflectors with bare hands; use clean latex or nitrile gloves. as needed Be careful when replacing reflectors.
+Do not touch reflectors with bare hands; use clean latex or nitrile gloves.
+As needed.
+Be careful when replacing reflectors.
 They are made of glass and may break if dropped or forced into position.
-Filters Remote blower (see Note) Internal blower lamphead Filters are designed to prevent dust and contaminants from entering the UV equipment.
+Filters • Remote blower (see Note) • Internal blower lamphead Filters are designed to prevent dust and contaminants from entering the UV equipment.
 Eventually, the filters become clogged and start to impede the cooling air flow, causing excessive heat which will result in premature failure of the UV equipment.
 A dirty filter can also release contaminates into the air flow that may deposit on the part being cured as well as the bulb and reflector.
-Weekly or as needed Internal blower filters cannot be cleaned.
+Weekly or as needed. iampneau Internal blower filters cannot be cleaned.
 They are coated with a tacky material that traps contaminants.

 NOTE: Nordson does not supply filters on the system controller or external blowers.
 Filters must be supplied by the customer.
-For Internal blower lampheads, a filter is provided (refer to page 6-5 for replacement instructions).
-Refer to Section 7, Parts for replacement filters.
+For internal blower lampheads, a filter is provided (refer to Internal Blower Lamphead Filter Replacement on page 6-4 of the Maintenance and Repair section for replacement instructions).
+Refer to the Parts section beginning on page 6-4 for replacement filters.